 Certain of our, and our licensors', research has been or is being funded in part by government grants.
 As a result of such funding, the U.S. Government has certain rights in the technology developed with the grant.
 These rights include a non-exclusive, paid-up, worldwide license to use the technology for any governmental purpose.
-In addition, the government has the right to require us to grant an exclusive license to use the developed technology to a third party if the government determines that (i) we have not taken adequate steps to commercialize such technology, (ii) such action is necessary to meet requirements for public use under federal regulations.
+In addition, the government has the right to require us to grant an exclusive license to use the developed technology to a third party if the government determines that:

+- Ÿ we have not taken adequate steps to commercialize such technology; - Ÿ such action is necessary to meet public health or safety needs; or - Ÿ such action is necessary to meet requirements for public use under federal regulations.

 In these instances, we would not receive revenues on the products we developed.
-Additionally, technology that was partially funded by a federal research grant is subject to the following government rights: (i) products using the technology which are sold in the United States are to be manufactured substantially in the United States, unless a waiver is obtained; (ii) if we do not pursue reasonable commercialization of a needed product using the technology for its own needs.
+Additionally, technology that was partially funded by a federal research grant is subject to the following government rights:

+- Ϋ́ products using the technology which are sold in the United States are to be manufactured substantially in the United States, unless a waiver is obtained; - Υ if we do not pursue reasonable commercialization of a needed product using the technology, the government may force the granting of a license to a third party who will make and sell the needed product; and - Ϋ́ the U.S. Government may use the technology for its own needs.
 If we fail to meet these guidelines, we would lose our exclusive rights to these products and we would lose potential revenue derived from the sale of these products.